filecoin-project/devgrants/rfp-proposals/rfp-proposal-java-filecoin-api-client.md

 # Additional Information

 The project `java-filecoin-api-client` is open source in [Filecoin Shipyard](https://github.com/filecoin-shipyard/java-filecoin-api-client).
-We had already develop an web wallet with this lib and also open source it.[filecoin-wallet](https://github.com/filecoin-shipyard/filecoin-wallet)
+We had already develop an web wallet([filecoin-wallet](https://github.com/filecoin-shipyard/filecoin-wallet) ) with this lib and also open source it.